Skip to content

 The first step is to review the list of all accepted applications.
 You can browse, search, and filter to find the projects you want to support.
 If the round organizers have provided voting guidelines, you will be prompted to review them here.

-Browse all accepted applications and add the ones you want to support to your personal ballot.
+Browse all accepted applications and add the ones you want to support to your personal ballot, or choose to vote via spreadsheet.

-Browse all accepted applications and add the ones you want to support to your personal ballot.
+Browse all accepted applications and add the ones you want to support to your personal ballot, or choose to vote via spreadsheet.

 The interface will show you how many votes you have available to allocate in total, and will respect the "maximum votes per project" limit if one was set by the round's admins.